Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 future and we are on the cusp of seeing it come to fruition.
 But, what if these two schools of thought are both

-correct?
-It is an historical fact that Jerusalem and the temple were destroyed and much of what Jesus prophesied
+correct in some measure?
+It is an historical fact that Jerusalem and the temple were destroyed and much of what

-the nations.
-The Mosaic Age has ended, and the Age of Man's Rule or Man's Day in which man rules over the earth
+lordship over the nations.
+The Mosaic age has ended, and the age of man's rule or man's day in which man rules

 So, Jesus proceeded to answer His disciples' question by telling them of all the shaking, seemingly very bad news,